greenelab/deep-review/sections/06_discussion.md

 increases [@tag:Yosinski2014].

-In image analysis, previous examples of deep transfer learning applications proved large scale natural image sets [@tag:Russakovsky2015_imagenet] to be useful for pre-training models that can then serve as generic feature extractors applied to various types of biological images [@tag:Zhang2015_multitask_tl
+In image analysis, previous examples of deep transfer learning applications proved large-scale natural image sets [@tag:Russakovsky2015_imagenet] to be useful for pre-training models that can then serve as generic feature extractors applied to various types of biological images [@tag:Zhang2015_multitask_tl
 @tag:Zeng2015 @tag:Angermueller2016_dl_review @tag:Pawlowski2016].
 More